 The translation of prescriptions, medical certificates, or medical prescriptions (into French, Spanish, German, Arabic, etc.) requires absolute precision and accuracy to avoid errors that can have serious consequences for the patient.
 If necessary we can provide professional translations at very short notice, thanks to our urgent translation services.

-With over 40 years' experience and a network of 80 centres worldwide, Optilingua offers medical prescription translation services in around 100 languages.
+With over 40 years’ experience and a network of 80 centres worldwide, Alphatrad offers medical prescription translation services in around 100 languages.
 Our specialist, native-speaking translators have in-depth knowledge of medical terminology, and provide reliable, high-quality services.